Skip to main content

 SSO with SAML

 Softyflow supports SAML 2.0-based Single Sign-On (SSO), allowing users to log in through your organization's identity provider.
+This is essential for enterprise environments and integrates seamlessly with user management and role assignments.

 Role Management